← Back to Research

 Home loan sanction

-Apply to 2–3 banks simultaneously to get comparative offers.
-Banks in India now offer very competitive rates — negotiate based on your credit score and salary.
-Key things: compare actual interest rates (not teaser rates), processing fees, prepayment penalty (most now charge zero), and part-payment conditions.
-The bank will also do its own legal check on the property — if the bank refuses to finance a particular project, treat that as a serious red flag even if you planned to pay cash.
+Apply to 2–3 banks simultaneously.
+Compare actual interest rates, processing fees, and prepayment penalty.
+If the bank refuses to finance a particular project, treat that as a serious red flag even if you planned to pay cash.

 Checklist